z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ## z88dk IEEE Floating Point Package - m32

-This is the z88dk 32-bit IEEE (mostly) standard m32 floating point maths package, designed to work with the SCCZ80 and SDCC 32-bit (mostly) IEEE standard interfaces.
+This is the z88dk 32-bit IEEE-754 (mostly) standard m32 floating point maths package, designed to work with the SCCZ80 and SDCC IEEE-754 (mostly) standard 32-bit interfaces.

 Where not written by me, the functions were sourced from:

-  * the Digi International Rabbit IEEE 754 32-bit library, copyright (c) 2015 Digi International Inc.
+  * the Digi International Rabbit IEEE-754 32-bit library, copyright (c) 2015 Digi International Inc.
   * the Hi-Tech C 32-bit floating point library, copyright (C) 1984-1987 HI-TECH SOFTWARE.
   * the SDCC 32-bit floating point library, copyright (C) 1991 by Pipeline Associates, Inc, and others.
   * various Wikipedia references, especially for Newton-Raphson and Horner's Method.